 The Norfolk Pension Fund is committed to the highest standards of governance and performance.
-Throughout the last year my fellow Committee Members and Fund Officers have continued to actively engage with advisers, to work positively with colleagues in other Funds and Pools, to support the work of the Scheme Advisory Board, The Pensions Regulator and the Pensions and Lifetime Savings Association, in order to make a positive contribution to national debate and reform, to strengthen strategic governance, decision making and accountability across the LGPS, and to ensure that we maintain proper arrangements and structures so that we and other LGPS Funds can continue to discharge our responsibilities and obligations to beneficiaries and employers.
+My fellow Committee Members and Fund Officers actively engage with advisers and work with colleagues in other Funds and Pools, the Scheme Advisory Board, The Pensions Regulator and the Pensions and Lifetime Savings Association, to make a positive contribution to national debate and reform, to strengthen strategic governance, decision making and accountability across the LGPS, and to ensure that we maintain proper arrangements and structures so that we and other LGPS Funds can continue to discharge our responsibilities and obligations to beneficiaries and employers.